Awards Logo

 • The learning data analytics project produced actionable insights that helped inform key business decisions.

-• Decisions and actions taken as a result of the analytics project had a positive impact on individual and/or business performance.
+• Decisions and actions taken as a result of the analytics project have has a positive impact on individual and/or business performance.

 The best digital learning transformation programme